 How do we do this?
 We can imagine ourselves with the completed aim and feel how happy it would make us.
 Count the things that would be gained.
 Feel the increased respect in the eyes of people.

 We can then plan and map the steps to be taken in small achievable tasks.
-Doing this should inspire and help us towards our aim and we should capitalise on our willpower fully and try and achieve it with full-swing.
+Doing this should inspire and help us towards our aim and we should capitalise on our willpower fully and try and achieve it in full swing.

 When we contemplate and see the truth in these things then it helps us achieve self-control.
 This helps fuel our willpower in the right direction leading to achieving our aim.